 - Guacamole - Incorrectly implements vencrypt, no JPEG compression.

-- Vinagre - Incorrectly implements vencrypt.
+- Vinagre - Incorrectly implements vencrypt, dead.